gguurr/developer-exercise/README.md

     Add new checks in Assignment.java to run checks on the features you have added.
 - Add a unique feature and add this feature to the README with a description of what it is supposed to do and checks in Assignment.

 ## Publishing
 Fork this repository and add scipio3000 to the repository.
 PM scipio3000 with the link to your repository once you are done with the assignment

+## Unique feature: Economy skill
+the player have now economy skill that make for them every item cheaper by 2 coins per level